Caliban (comic book series): Synopsis

 Nomi continues to make progress on linking the two ships' computers but when Ferrara's team discover Karien they opt to make an impromptu attack with welders and tools.
 However, the creature is even stronger than before and kills all five of them easily before McCartney can arrive with the gun.
 Instead he returns to the bridge with Delong, and the survivors note that even the gun would likely be no use on Karien in his current state.
 Nomi meanwhile successfully links the computers and accesses the alien craft's databanks.

 They find the ship belongs to a race who describe themselves as "Faunaculturists", who have found 98 inhabited worlds.
 One had all its lifeforms die and after returning to their craft they began to be killed in a similar manner to the crew of the Caliban, with the malevolent entity jumping from victim to victim.
 Unable and unwilling to kill it the remaining aliens opted to shut down life support and broadcast warnings.

-Discovering that the incident took place in 1369 Nomi, San and McCartney realise the entity is capable of laying dormant for centuries.
+Discovering that the incident took place in the year 1369, Nomi, San and McCartney realise the entity is capable of laying dormant for centuries.
 They also deduce that it hopped around several of the aliens trying to find a navigator so it could travel to a new planet; by possessing Karien it already has the navigational information it needs to get to Earth, and is likely also trying to restart the merged ships.
 Unable to risk moving through the ships and running into Karien the only option is for McCartney to take a coupling outside.
 However, the creature has modified Karien's body to the extent it is able to step into the void and caves in the helmet of McCartney's space suit, killing him.
 Delong meanwhile commits suicide with the gun.
 Now the only two survivors, Nomi and San use the gun to set a trap on the bridge for the creature as San tells Nomi that she fell for her when they first met.